 Shutter: A device that covers the sensor and allows the light to pass to expose the sensor.
 Higher shutter speed gives less light and sharp images.
 Lower shutter speed gives more light and blurry images.
 Shutter speed is measured in second and fractions of a second.

 Shutter Speed: Also known as exposure time, it is the amount of time for which the sensor is exposed to the light.

 Shutter Priority: Known as a Time value (Tv) in Canon and Shutter (S) in Nikon cameras.
 This mode allows the photographer to control the shutter speed values manually while aperture value is determined automatically.

 sRGB: Abbreviation of Standard RGB.
-A color space that comprises a range of colors which can be used for both digital and print purposes.
-It is the most widely used color space and supported by most of the printers and display devices.
+A color space that comprises a range of colors that can be used for both digital and print purposes.
+It is the most widely used color space and supported by most printers and display devices.
 Created by HP & Microsoft.

 Sync Speed: Refers to the fastest shutter speed a camera can use while using flash.